Certified Therapeutic Harpist Elly Pauelsen

 Beautiful harp music for relaxation, healing and celebration."Half an hour of music produced the same effect as ten milligrams of valium."

 Dr. Raymond Bahr, St. Agnes Hospital, Baltimore

 Elly Pauelsen is a Certified Therapeutic Musician through the National Standards Board for Therapeutic Musicians accredited program, Harp for Healing, LLC.
-Elly has provided therapeutic harp music for all types of patients.
-Areas covered were cancer, surgery, anxiety, palliative care, stress, pain management, end-of-life, insomnia, the elderly, caregivers, and trauma groups.Prior to her pursuit of therapeutic harp, Elly was a Chaplain for 20 years, which were served mostly in an acute care hospital.
-Credentials are: BA in Pastoral Care and Counselling from Vanguard College, MDiv in Pastoral Care and Counselling from Taylor Seminary, and Certified Chaplain from the Canadian Association for Spiritual Care.To enhance her experience and for personal enjoyment, Elly has also attended a Harp School in Jerusalem, and participates in a local and global ensemble.Elly has played hundreds of sessions of therapeutic harp, and has played for weddings, anniversaries, dinners, receptions, end-of-life celebrations, youth-group SPA Day, and an Art Therapy Retreat.
+Elly has provided therapeutic harp music for all types of patients in times of grief, pain and loss, palliative care, stress, pain management, end-of-life, insomnia, the elderly, caregivers, and trauma groups.Prior to her pursuit of therapeutic harp, Elly was a Chaplain for 20 years, which were served in an acute care hospital, in community, and with seniors.
+Credentials are: BA in Pastoral Care and Counselling from Vanguard College, MDiv in Pastoral Care and Counselling from Taylor Seminary, and Certified Chaplain from the Canadian Association for Spiritual Care.To enhance her experience and for personal enjoyment, Elly has also attended a Harp School in Jerusalem, and participates in a local and global ensemble.Elly has played hundreds of sessions of therapeutic harp, and has played for weddings, anniversaries, special events, dinners, receptions, youth-group SPA Day, and Art Therapy Retreat.

 What is Therapeutic Harp Music?

 Therapeutic music is live music, played or sung, and is specifically tailored to the patient’s immediate need.
 It is an art based on the science of sound.What Does a Certified Therapeutic Musician Do?